MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ### After the policy is enabled

--	Makers with the latest Power Automate Desktop won't be able to debug, run, or save desktop flows that have data loss prevention policy violations.
+-	Makers with the latest Power Automate for desktop won't be able to debug, run, or save desktop flows that have data loss prevention policy violations.
 - Makers won't be able to select a desktop flow that is in violation of a data loss prevention policy from a cloud flow step.

 > [!NOTE]
->  If your users don't have the latest Power Automate Desktop, they will experience limited data loss prevention policy enforcements.
-The users won't see the design time error messages when they are trying to run, debug from Power Automate Desktop, or save desktop flows that violate data loss prevention policies.
-We will have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
+>  If your users don't have the latest Power Automate for desktop, they'll experience limited data loss prevention policy enforcements.
+The users won't see the design time error messages when they are trying to run, debug from Power Automate for desktop, or save desktop flows that violate data loss prevention policies.
+We'll have background jobs that will periodically scan desktop flows in the environment, and automatically suspend those desktop flows that violate data loss prevention policies.
 Users won't be able to run desktop flows from a cloud flow if the desktop flow violates any data loss prevention policy.

 ## DLP enforcement